MostafaGalal1/Numerical_Solver/README.md

 implemented interactive GUI application that does the following:
-  1. Accepts an inputfora system of linearequations: a.The equations can be of any format. b.The input validation should be bullet-proof. c.Number of variables must equal the number of equations. d.Coefficients must be numbers (0 or non-existing is allowed).
+  1. Accepts an inputfora system of linearequations:
+    a.
+The equations can be of any format.
+    b.
+The input validation should be bullet-proof.
+    c.
+Number of variables must equal the number of equations.
+    d.
+Coefficients must be numbers (0 or non-existing is allowed).

   2. Chooseany of the previously mentioned methodsto solve the given equation via a drop-down list.